swcarpentry/git-novice/01-backup.md

 ```

-Now git notices the `.gitignore` file.
-You might think we woudln't want to
+Now Git notices the `.gitignore` file.
+You might think we wouldn't
-track this file, but if our programs are creating
+want to track this file, but if our programs are creating these extra
-these extra data files, all users of this repository will probably
+data files, all users of this repository will probably want to ignore
-want to ignore them too.
-So, we can add the ignore file to the
+them too.
+So, we can add the ignore file to the repository and check
-repository and check it in.
+it in.

 ```
 $ git add .gitignore